Signaling and Employer Learning with Instruments: Identification

 \section{Identification}

-In this section, we study how to identify the social and private returns and the speed of learning using IVs.
-The primary concern in the empirical literature on the returns to education is ability bias, i.e., education correlates with determinants of productivity that are unobserved to the researcher.
+In this section, we study how to identify the social and private returns using IVs.
+The primary concern in the empirical literature on the returns to education is the ability bias, i.e., education correlates with determinants of productivity that are unobserved to the researcher.
 IV estimates of the returns to education require that unobserved ability is orthogonal to the IV.
-Our paper's core methodological message is that to interpret the causal effects of education on wages based on IVs as either private or social returns, we must also clarify employers' observability of these IVs.
+Our paper's core methodological message is as follows: to interpret the causal effects of education on wages based on IVs as either private or social returns, we must also take a stand on whether the IV is hidden from, or known to, the employers.

+Before we present formal identification arguments, we highlight the intuition behind our approach.
+To this end, consider an IV that is uncorrelated with individual ability $A$ except through schooling.
+The question then is how earnings are related to this instrument and how that relation depends on whether employers observe the instrument and how informed they are about the ability $A$.
+We contrast two polar cases: first, the start of workers' careers when employers only observe schooling and possibly the instrument, and second, after the worker has spent sufficient time in the market so that $A$ has been revealed to the employers.

+Consider the second case first.
+Once employers know $A$, earnings equal productivity, and any differences in earnings associated with variation in the instrument reflect only the causal effect on productivity through education.
+It is so because, by assumption, the instrument is unrelated to ability $A.$ Thus, if we consider workers with sufficiently long work experience, whether the IV is hidden or transparent is immaterial--it identifies the social returns to education.

+In the first case, it matters whether the IV is hidden or transparent for workers at the start of their careers.
+When the instrument is hidden, employers observe only schooling, and any variation in schooling induced by the instrument will therefore lead employers to deduce higher ability.
+Therefore, hidden IVs identify the causal effect of education on wages but not on productivity, i.e., they identify the private but not the social returns to education.

+However, when the IV is transparent, average compensation, conditional on the instrument, will equal expected productivity conditional on the instrument.
+Any variation in compensation with the instrument status will therefore capture the causal effect of the instrument on productivity.
+Moreover, the IV is uncorrelated with $A$, so the causal effect only runs through education.
+Transparent instruments thus identify the social returns to education, not the private returns.

+The remainder of this section formalizes these intuitions and shows what happens during the learning period between these two polar cases and how having hidden \emph{and} transparent IV is sufficient to identify the signaling value of education.